snehilvj/dmc-docs/docs/scrollarea/scrollarea.md

 - `offsetScrollbars` - offset scrollbars with padding
 - `scrollbarSize` - scrollbar size, controls scrollbar and thumb width/height
 - `scrollHideDelay` - delay in ms to hide scrollbars, applicable only when type is hover or scroll
+- `scrollTo` sets scroll position of the viewport

 This example has a vertical scroll bar.